mantisbt-plugins/EasyEnter/README.md

 ## Requirements ##
-This plugin uses jQuery to slim down the bug report form, the prior installation of the jQuery-plugin (https://github.com/mantisbt-plugins/jquery) is mandatory!
+Mantis v2.6.x

 ## Installation ##
 Copy the folder "`EasyEnter`" in your plugin directory and open the plugin management in your Mantis installation.
 Click "Installation" and you are done.
+Make sure the file "easyenter_plugin_configuration.js" in the files folder is writable by the web server.

 ## Configuration ##
 From the start there is already a global reasonable configuration for the